wp-plugins/bns-helpers/readme.txt

 ----

 = Usage =
-The shortcodes will work as is without any additional parameters in any page with child-pages.
+The "child-pages" shortcodes will work as is without any additional parameters in any page.
-For additional details of what parameters are available, please have a look at the following functions:
+For additional details of what parameters are available, please have a look at the following functions relevant to the shortcode:

 * `[ child_pages ]` - https://developer.wordpress.org/reference/functions/wp_list_pages/
 * `[ dropdown_child_pages ]` - https://developer.wordpress.org/reference/functions/wp_dropdown_pages/
 * `[ dropdown_child_pages ]` (advanced) - https://developer.wordpress.org/reference/functions/get_pages/

+The `[ tool_tip ]` shortcode has one parameter `character` which is set to an exclamation mark (!) as the default.
+An example usage is: `[ tool_tip character=?]This is the tool tip text![ /tool_tip ]` (with no spaces inside the square brackets)

 == Frequently Asked Questions ==
 Q: Where can I get support for this plugin?